sourceryinstitute/OpenCoarrays/INSTALL.md

 For broad coverage of CAF features, ease of installation, and ease of use, first install the following:

-* An OpenCoarrays-aware Fortran compiler: [GCC Fortran] 5.1 or later,
+* An OpenCoarrays-aware Fortran compiler: currently [GCC] 5.1 or later,
 * The Fortran compiler's companion C compiler that supports the C99 standard, and
-* An MPI implementation that supports the MPI 3.0 standard and was built by the Fortran compiler's companion C compiler (preferably [MPICH] or [MVAPICH] for robustness and performance)
+* An MPI implementation that supports MPI 3.0 and is built by the aforementioned
+  Fortran and C compilers (preferably the [MPICH] or [MVAPICH] implementations for robustness and high performance)

-If installing the above prerequisites is infeasible, then a limited coverage of CAF features is available via the "caf" compiler wrapper and the [opencoarrays] module,
-for which the installation prerequisites are the following:
+If installing the above prerequisites is infeasible, then a limited coverage of CAF features is available via the OpenCoarrays "caf" compiler wrapper and the [opencoarrays] module, for which the installation prerequisites are the following:

-* A Fortran compiler that supports the C-interoperability features of Fortran 2003
+* A Fortran compiler that supports the C-interoperability features of Fortran 2003,
-* The Fortran compiler's companion C compiler that supports the C99 standard.
+* The Fortran compiler's companion C compiler that supports the C99 standard, and
-* An MPI implementation that supports the MPI 3.0 standard and was built by the Fortran compiler's companion C compiler (preferably [MPICH] or [MVAPICH] for robustness and performance)
+* An MPI implementation that supports MPI 3.0 and is built by the aforementioned
+  Fortran and C compilers (preferably the [MPICH] or [MVAPICH] implementations for robustness and high performance)

 <a name="cmake">
 ### CMake ###